BestFloww/BestFlow/README.md

 # BestFlow
 We are going to fix bad chatbots!

+Created by Kaylee Chan, Emily Wan, Sam Weiss, Helia Sajjadian, and William Yao, along with the help of the University of Toronto's Technology Leadership Initiative professors and teaching assistants.

 Diagnostic tool for chatbot transcripts that help retailers identify poor or strong questions and intents through an easily digestible and intuitive display.

 We aim to:
 - Reduce time spent on chatbot optimization
 - Reduce bad chatbot intents
-- Display an average of 30% of diagnostic problems in any transcripts’ flow
+- Display an average of 30% of diagnostic problems in any transcript's flow
 - Optimize the flow of at least three intents in x transcripts

 Each transcript will be displayed with a question and the responses it leads to.
-Each response also has a percentage displayed to show the chances of leading to a specific branch.
+Each response also has a percentage displayed to show the proportions of leading to a specific branch.
-Our helpful star tool will also let users tag which questions they think are important to add to a chatbot.
+Our helpful star tool⭐ will also let users tag which questions they think are important to add to a chatbot.
-They can also use the flag tool to tag questions that are not helpful and need to be rewritten or deleted.
+They can also use the flag tool🚩 to tag questions that are not helpful and need to be rewritten or deleted.

 Want to test out our tool but don't have any chatbot transcripts?
 We have a series of example transcripts for different types of stores that can be found in the examples folder.
 You can download any of the examples and follow the installation and instructions to run.

-Created by Kaylee Chan, Emily Wan, Sam Weiss, Helia Sajjadian, and William Yao, along with the help of the University of Toronto's Technology Leadership Initiative professors and teaching assistants!

 ## General Information:
 React, Axios, Node, Tailwind, MongoDB, Express, and more :D